stephaniekyyip/websiteV2/README.md

 # stephaniekyyip.github.io
-This is my first project using HTML and CSS to create my own portfolio website.
+This is my first project using HTML and CSS.
+The goal is to create my own engineering portfolio website.